-There was no impact on the opening IFRS balance sheet for this change.
+There was no impact on the opening IFRS balance sheet as a result of this change.

-The impact of this change was to reduce both revenue and expenses by \$528 and \$2,983 during the three months ended March 31, 2010 and the year ended December 31 2010, respectively.
-The net impact on operating income for those periods was nil.
+The impact of this change was to reduce both revenue and expenses by \$2,983 for the year ended December 31, 2010.
+The net impact on operating income for the year ended December 31, 2010 was nil.